 The attacker masquerade himself as a trusted identity (your bank, your local post office, as facebook…).

-Their objective is to make you open a link to wich respond a web site that is a clone of a service you use.
+Their objective is to make you open a link to which respond a web site that is a clone of a service you use.

 In very well made phishing attack, for example, the only difference between the website of your bank and what you see is only in the url.